Laraibi/myReact/README.md

 **handleJson.json** : This file contains the sample JSON data that is used in the script.js file to build the table.

-**myTailwind.json** : This file contains the configuration for the Tailwind CSS library.
+**myTailwind.json** : This file contains data to use for Tailwind styles using classNames.

 ## Usage